-Ramboll has developed the business plan and project proposal, and mapped the potential supply areas.
-Currently, Ramboll is working on the technical designs to be used for the tender phase for the heat pump and thermal store facilities.
+Ramboll has developed the business plan and project proposal, and mapped out potential supply areas.
+Currently, Ramboll is working on the technical designs to be used during the tendering of the heat pumps and thermal storage systems.

 A new network of pipelines

 In essence, district cooling is the distribution of cold water to buildings in need of cooling.
-During the feasibility study and mapping of potential cooling customers in the area, several office buildings with a high demand for cooling were identified.
+During the feasibility study and mapping of potential supply areas, Ramboll identified several buildings with great need for cooling.

-Ramboll created a business plan and a project proposal for the southern part of the municipality by outlining finances and developing a fictive district energy network.
-During 2014 mapping was carried out and it showed a great potential for district cooling.
+Ramboll developed the business plan and project proposal for the southern part of the municipality by outlining the financial aspects and developing a fictitious district cooling system.
+The mapping was carried out in 2014 and identified great potential for district cooling.

-- Specifically in the southern part of Høje Taastrup, we’ve begun the development of the district cooling network which will include “Copenhagen Markets”.
-The 67,000 m2 roofed halls are ten metres high and form the largest Northern European wholesale market for fruits, vegetables and flowers, says Peter Kaarup Olsen.
+“Especially in the southern part of Høje Taastrup, we have begun the development of the district cooling system.
+The system now includes ‘Copenhagen Markets’, where the district cooling plant has been put into operation.
+Covering an area of 67,000 m2 with ten metres from floor to ceiling, the roofed halls are home to the largest wholesale market for fruits, vegetables and flowers in Northern Europe”, says Peter Kaarup Olsen.

-Ramboll has been involved in the project since its initiation.
-A 2014 feasibility study showed a significant socio-economic and financial gain by establishing centralised cooling in the municipality of Høje Taastrup.
-By utilising excess heat driven by heat pumps HTF will supply consumers with cooling and 10-15% annual energy savings.
+Ramboll has been involved in the project from the beginning.
+A feasibility study from 2014 showed significant socioeconomic and business economic benefits from establishing district cooling in the municipality of Høje Taastrup.
+By utilising surplus heat from heat pumps, HTF will both supply users with cooling and cut their annual energy consumption by 10-15%.

-The project will be financed by selling the excess heat to the municipality’s district heating consumers together with the economies of scale.
+The project is financed through the sale of surplus heat to district heating consumers in the municipality and by utilising economies of scale.

-With 30 years of experience within district energy Ramboll offers a full range of services and has served as energy advisor for HTF for many years.
+With 30 years of experience in district heating and cooling, Ramboll offers a full range of services.
+Ramboll has served as an energy consultant for HTF for many years.